-- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in global options - The real servers must have their default gateway configured to point at the load balancer - Real servers are automatically given access to the Internet through the load balancer (autonat) - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server - Please refer to the advanced NAT considerations section of the administration manual for more details on these two issues
+- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in Edit Configuration > Global Settings - The real servers must have their default gateway configured to point at the load balancer - Real servers are automatically given access to the Internet through the load balancer (autonat) - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server - Please refer to Advanced NAT in section E for more details on these two issues

 When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP (eth1).
 The real servers must also have their default gateway directed to the internal IP.
+Please note that it is good practice to use extra dedicated floating IP's for the VIP and the gateway to make adding 2nd unit (to create a clustered pair) much easier.

 You can also configure the load balancers in one-arm NAT mode, but in order to make the servers accessible from the local network you need to change some routing information on the real servers.
-Section D provides more detail for one-arm NAT mode.
+Section E provides more detail for one-arm NAT mode.